rohantalwar/opencv/README.md

 # opencv

-project on detection of object on the basis of color of object.
+project on face and eyes dectection in a video stream using "Haar-cascade Detection" .